lanternadev/lanternadev/README.md

 In addition to deep experience with on-premises environments, I work extensively with Microsoft 365 and SharePoint Online—automating deployments, managing content lifecycles, and supporting hybrid environments to simplify operations and ensure long-term maintainability.

-Specialising in:
+### Specialising in:
 - SharePoint (on-prem & online) with deep PowerShell automation
 - Designing and optimising Microsoft 365 solutions with governance, security, and usability in balance
 - Architecting scalable, high-performance intranet and digital workplace solutions

 I’m passionate about PowerShell, SharePoint, Microsoft 365, SQL Server, Azure, Azure DevOps, Python, AI—and much more.

-My primary focus is the **automated management of Microsoft 365 and SharePoint**.
+**My primary focus is the _automated management of Microsoft 365 and SharePoint_.**

 In my spare time, I build digital tools to support my research in **Early Modern European History**.

+---

 ### 🛠️ Recent Projects

 - **SharePoint Online Site Provisioning Module** – Built on the PnP Provisioning Engine.
 Deploys and manages sites, pages, lists, views, content types, properties, and more.
 - **Automated M365 Purview Risk & Compliance Deployment** – Configuration and end-to-end automation of Microsoft compliance tooling.
 - **Azure DevOps Repository Deployment** – Fully automated deployment and module scaffolding using PowerShell, Plaster, and Git integration.
 - **SharePoint Online Migration Module** – Built using ShareGate PowerShell Module and PnP, optimised for bulk migrations.
 - **Larry: A Multilingual AI Research Assistant** – A local-first system for semantic search and cross-lingual historical research, built with Python, Qdrant, LangChain, and more.
   👉 [Visit larry.io](https://www.larryai.io) or [Explore the code on GitHub](https://github.com/GallTech/Larry)